-Accounting rules are statements that establish guidance on how to record transactions.
-As per accounting rules, all the accounting transactions should be recorded in the books of the entity using the double-entry accounting method.
-A double-entry accounting method means for each transaction two (or more) accounts are involved, one account shall be debited and the other account shall be credited with the same amount.
+The three golden rules of accounting are statements that establish guidance on how to record transactions.
+As per accounting rules, all the accounting transactions are recorded in the books of the entity using the double-entry accounting method.
+A double-entry accounting method means for each transaction we involve two (or more) accounts.
+Debit one account and credit the other account with the same amount.

 For example: If a person purchases an asset on credit for Rs.
-10,000, then the accounting shall be done by crediting cash and debiting the asset account simultaneously with an amount of Rs.
+10,000, then the accounting is by crediting cash and debiting the asset account simultaneously with an amount of Rs.
 10,000.

 Accounting rules work as a base for any accounting framework.
-Before applying accounting principles a person is required to know the basic accounting rules in a transaction which account should be debited and which account should be credited.
+Before applying accounting principles a person should know the basic accounting rules in a transaction. i.e. which account to debit and which account to credit.

-Accounting rules are used uniformly by all entities and thus using them results in consistent and comparable financial reports.
+Accounting rules are used uniformly by all entities and the results are used in consistent and comparable financial reports.

 Accounting Rules of Debit and Credit:

-There are rules of debit and credit to record transactions, one is the traditional approach and the other is the modern approach, both the approaches have been defined in detail below:
+There are rules of debit and credit to record transactions.
+One is the traditional approach and the other is the modern approach.
+The definition is below for both approaches:

-Golden rules of accounting are the basic accounting rules on the basis of which accounting entries are recorded.
+Golden rules of accounting are the basic accounting rules on the basis of which we record accounting entries.

 1. Personal Account: